RhinoDevel/cbmtapepi/README.md

 ### Reached

-- Load and save PRG files for "all" Commodore 8-bit machines without the need for extra software on Commodore machine
+- load and save PRG files for "all" Commodore 8-bit machines without the need for extra software on Commodore machine
-- Use simplest way to built such an interface
+- use simplest way to built such an interface
-- Use cheapest way to built such an interface
+- use cheapest way to built such an interface
 - use as few hardware components as possible

 ### To-do